Canary-Prism/slavacord/README.md

     @OptionChoiceLong(name = "Saturday", value = 6),
 }) long day_of_week
 ```
-(and the same concept applies for Strings and doubles just with different names)
+(and the same concept applies for Strings just with different names)

 however the usage of these are not recommended because,,, just look at them they are ugly as sh-
 thus it is almost always a better choice to just use enums as previously mentioned